edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 ### Specific investment of time required:
 * 5 minutes to read the page
-* download three files from this repositiory (5 files if you want icons)
+* download three files from this repository (5 files if you want icons)
 * set up two FreeCAD macros
-* 20 minutes to to follow the tutorial, up to two hours to examine most variations
+* 20 minutes to follow the tutorial, up to two hours to examine most variations

 ### Motivation?
 It will take a few tutorials, but here is the goal:
 ![target](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/development_FC_models/parametric/begin%20transition%20to%200.17/Bezier%20primary%20Surface%20Volume%2066-07.bmp.png?raw=true)
 The specific element of interest in the picture above is the fairly smooth blending of three main surfaces at the front top corner.
 There is a large 'blending radius' between the top and narrow front surface, and a sharp 'blending radius' between the wide side surface and the first two.
 These radii are controlled parametrically, and the seams are 95% curvature continuous.
-There are some known flaws as well, but lets stay postive for now!
+There are some known flaws as well, but let's focus on the positive for now!

 ### Setup ControlPoly4 and CubicCurve4: